 Looking into wine labels, there is a simple hierarchy inherited from past times – every wine label in Croatia has to state the “wine quality level”, and there are three levels: Table Wine (stolno vino), Quality Wine (kvalitetno vino) and Premium Quality Wine (vrhunsko vino).
 This, however, has become insufficient and limiting!

 Table wine should mean it’s the wine of the lowest quality.
 The term usually stands for wine that is supposed to be diluted with mineral or still water and can be served as an everyday refreshment with a meal.
 Today, most of the wines on tap are better than that.
-Some table wines, usually from small family-owned wineries, can be of a superior quality and/or from a specific winemaking area.
-Not surprisingly, their price can be very high due to limited quantities of a unique wine and consequently a much higher demand than availability.
+Some table wines, usually from small family-owned wineries, can be of superior quality and/or from a specific winemaking area.
+Not surprisingly, their price can be very high due to limited quantities of unique wine and consequently a much higher demand than availability.

 2. Know the main Croatian Regions